 Under certain market conditions, you may find it difficult or impossible to liquidate a position.
-This can occur, for example, when the market makes a "limit move" or trading ह is suspended by the relevant exchange.
-In addition, there may not be a ready market जू position.
-This can occur, for example, when the market makes a "limit move" or trading for certain investments and market traders may not be prepared to deal in certain investments.
+This can occur, for example, when the market makes a "limit move" or trading is suspended by the relevant exchange.
+In addition, there may not be a ready market for certain investments and market traders may not be prepared to deal in certain investments.
 Some investments may have to be held to maturity, for instance, some index options can only be exercised on the expiry date, whilst other index may be exercised at any time before expiry.
 Proper information for determining the value of certain investments may not be available.